sanramu93/cinemato/README.md

 In the project directory, you can run:

+- Clone this project in your local machine
 - npm install: Install dependencies
 - npm start: Runs the app in the development mode